 Peer Review Process

-Applied Computer Science journal operates double blind peer-review policy.
-The reviewers of the paper will not get to know the identity of the author(s), and the author(s) will not get to know the identity of the reviewer.
-The first reviewer comes from the Institute of Applied Computer Systems, the second reviewer is a representative of editorial board or specially selected external expert.
-In the case of conflicting reviews an external expert is asked to review the paper.
+The Journal of Applied Computer Systems uses a double-blind peer-review policy.
+The reviewers of an article will not get to know the identity of the author(s), and the author(s) will not get to know the identity of the reviewer.
+Each article is reviewed by at least two reviewers who are competent in the relevant field.
+Based on the reviews, the Editors-in-Chief decide whether to accept or reject the article or request that the author(s) adjust it to comply with the reviewers’ suggestions.
+In the case of conflicting reviews, an external expert is asked to review the article.